hrishioa/lumentis/README.md

 ## How to use

 1. Run `npx lumentis` in an empty directory.
 That's really it.
 You can skip the rest of this README.
-(DON'T run lumentis in its own project directory after cloning the repo!)
+(DON'T run lumentis in the cloned repo!)
 2. Feed it a transcript, doc or notes when asked.
 3. Answer some questions about themes and audience.
 4. Pick what you like from the generated outline.